 Careers in astronomy are diverse, including roles such as planetary geologists, astrobiologists, cosmologists and telescope design engineers.
 Some institutions hire public engagement specialists, where your role as an astronomer includes sharing knowledge and developing programmes for school children and the wider public.

-- reading existing academic literature
+- read existing academic literature

-- writing scientific articles
+- write scientific articles

-- collaborating with other astronomers, often internationally
+- collaborate with other astronomers, often internationally

-- presenting your work at conferences
+- present your work at conferences.

 - training and mentoring students and postdoctoral researchers

 - teaching courses in astronomy or related areas.

 - If you're doing a PhD and have been awarded a studentship, it will usually come with a tax-free stipend to help cover living costs.
 This is currently at least £15,285, although some may be higher.

 - Astronomers with a PhD generally first go on to do a postdoctoral position, which pays £28,000 to £42,000.

 - Salaries at top senior levels and for university professors or researchers with high levels of responsibility can range from £40,000 to in excess of £75,000.